AIR FARCE DVDs AVAILABLE

-It's an hilarious look back at some of your most-requested favourites, so if you're looking for a few laughs, or would like to do some early holiday shopping, visit your preferred online retailer (including CBCShop.ca, Amazon.ca, Indigo.ca, HMV.ca, or Walmart.ca) to pick up a copy!
+It's an hilarious look back at some of your most-requested favourites, so if you're looking for a few laughs, or would like to do some early holiday shopping, visit your preferred online retailer (including Amazon, Indigo, HMV, or Walmart) to pick up a copy!

-To order our older DVD volumes, find new and used copies of Air Farce DVDs (and VHS tapes!) at Amazon.ca and Indigo.ca.
+You can find new and used copies of the AIR FARCE DVDs listed below (and even some of the older VHS tapes!) at Amazon and Indigo.
 Click on either link and type "Air Farce" in the search field.